Model as a Service for Red Hat Demo Platform

 The HA deployment task automatically tests image accessibility and falls back to an alternative image if the primary cannot be pulled.
 The fallback for Redis is quay.io/sclorg/redis-7-c9s:latest.

 LiteMaaS is distributed as an Ansible collection.
-Install it from the repository or via Ansible Galaxy.
+Install it on your workstation using one of the options below.

 # Clone the collection repository git clone https://github.com/rhpds/rhpds.litemaas.git ~/work/code/rhpds.litemaas cd ~/work/code/rhpds.litemaas # Install the collection locally ansible-galaxy collection install . --force